YuJi-2023/holbertonschool-shell/permissions/README.md

 set permission to hello to -rwxr-x-wx

 #10-mirror_permissions
 copy file permission from another file

+#11-directories_permissions
+add x permissions to only directories